 As already mentioned, you won’t need to create any new accounts to start using instant banking with an casino.
 If you have a bank account and some money in it, you’ll be able to deposit straight from that account, without having to create yet another e-wallet and going through different verification and similar procedures.

 Instant Banking Isn’t Your Best Option for Withdrawals

-The only downside of using instant banking with online casinos is the fact this isn’t the method you’ll want (or be able to) to use for your withdrawals.
+The only downside of using instant banking at a NZ real money casino the fact this isn’t the method you’ll want (or be able to) to use for your withdrawals.
 Many casinos don’t even allow for this method to be used, and those that do might charge additional fees, and withdrawals can take a while.

 So, instant banking is really instant only for deposits, and this is something to bear in mind.
 As for withdrawals, you can stick to the classic bank transfers or check withdrawals if you aren’t in a particular rush to get your winnings.